-Letter of Assurance is the term that IEEE-SA uses to describe a document stating a Submitter's position with respect to ownership, enforcement, or licensing of an Essential Patent Claim that may be incorporated into a specifically referenced IEEE Standard.
-The specific requirements for a Letter of Assurance are defined in clause 6.1 of the IEEE-SA Standards Board Bylaws at http://standards.ieee.org/develop/policies/bylaws/sect6-7.html#6.1.
+In general, a letter_Letter of aAssurance is the term that IEEE-SA uses to describe a document stating a Submitter's position with respect to ownership, enforcement, or licensing of an Essential Patent Claim that may be incorporated into a specifically referenced IEEE Standard.
+The specific requirements for an IEEE Letter of Assurance are defined in clause 6.1 of the IEEE-SA Standards Board Bylaws at http://standards.ieee.org/develop/policies/bylaws/sect6-7.html#6.1.